 In contrast, suppose that you're developing a moral theory in 1789, when women's suffrage is widely opposed.
 If your theory entails that women should have the right to vote, that's probably not because you made an ad hoc change to it to get this consequence.
 If anything, you would have to resist the urge to change your theory to avoid this consequence.
 So unless you just got lucky, the fact that your theory is right about women's suffrage probably reflects some insight that your theory has about morality.

-Assessing the argument (non-contrastive version)
+Assessing the argument (version 1)

 That's the core idea of the argument, but I still haven't stated the argument precisely.
 Here is one way to make it more precise:

 - Many of the bold moral claims made by the early utilitarians are true.